amir-astarabadi/innermatch/README.md

 **response:** a score per feature.

-> see all endpoints documentation for details on /docs.

 ---

 # FAQ

-### Can InnerMatch work with sparse high-dimensional vectors?
+### Can InnerMatch work with sparse high dimensional vectors?

 Yes.
 Even 20,000 + features is fine.

-### Does the order of array indexes matter?
+### Does order of array indexes matter?

 **Yes.** It must remain consistent across query + targets + feedback.

-### Can I update the model during the same session at any time?
+### Can I update model during the same session any time?

 Yes.
-InnerMatch is an online learning, instant and adaptive.
+InnerMatch is online learning, instant adaptive.

+### Where do I deploy InnerMatch?

+Available on **Google Cloud Marketplace**

 ---